faenrandir/a_careful_examination/docs/documents/book_of_mormon/korihor/analysis.md

     Even yet she comprehended but in part the import of this momentous visitation.
 Not in the spirit of doubt such as had prompted Zacharias to ask for a sign, but **through an earnest desire for information and explanation**, Mary, conscious of her unmarried status and sure of her virgin condition, asked: “**How shall this be**, seeing I know not a man?”
 The answer to her natural and simple inquiry was the announcement of a miracle such as the world had never known—not a miracle in the sense of a happening contrary to nature’s law, nevertheless a miracle through the operation of higher law, such as the human mind ordinarily fails to comprehend or regard as possible.
 Mary was informed that she would conceive and in time bring forth a Son, of whom no mortal man would be the father:—“And the angel answered and said unto her, The Holy Ghost shall come upon thee, and the power of the Highest shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God.” (emphasis added)

     Mary doesn't ask for a sign that it could happen, she asks instead _how_ it was to happen, indicating that she did not doubt that it would happen, merely asking for additional information.

+[^determining_gods_will]: I present data [in this article](https://faenrandir.github.io/a_careful_examination/testimony-spiritual-experiences-truth/#confirmation-of-contradictory-positions) suggesting that believers often arrive at fully contradictory answers even when they say they are confident that they correctly assessed God's will.

+[^unreliable]: LDS leadership acknowledged the difficulty of establishing what was actually said or done based merely on later testimony [in the first volume and issue of the Improvement era](https://faenrandir.github.io/a_careful_examination/early-lds-testimony-may-be-unreliable/): "We fear that many things that are reported as coming from the Prophet Joseph, and other early elders in the church, by not being carefully recorded or told with strict regard for accuracy, have lost something of their value as historical data, and unwarranted additions have sometimes been made to the original facts, until it is difficult to determine just how far some of the traditions which have come to us may be accepted as reliable representations of what was said or what was done."